oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

 - **Discounted cash flow models**
   - The principle behind these models is that any asset prices should equal the present value of cash flows
-    - This emphasis on future cash flows is an advantage ofthe approach
+    - This emphasis on future cash flows is an advantage of the approach
     - They do not however account for specific economic conditions like supply or demand
   - The **Gordon Growth** model is a common application, used to deduce an expected return, given the current price, dividend, and growth rate:
 $$\hat{R} = \frac{\text{Div}_1}{P_0} + g$$
   - The model can also be extended into the **Grinold and Kroner** model
     - It accounts for inflation ($i$) changes in the percentage of stock outstanding ($S$) and changes in the $\frac{P}{E}$ ratio:
 $$\hat{R} = \frac{\text{Div}_1}{P_0} + i + g -\Delta S + \Delta \left( \frac{P}{E} \right)$$
     - The model has three main components: